 Visit the Cu Chi Tunnels

 The Cu Chi Tunnels are a unique historical site that give visitors an insight into life during the Vietnam War.
-The tunnels were used by communist soldiers as hiding places, and today they have been preserved to commemorate those who fought in the war.
+The tunnels were used by soldiers as hiding places, and today they have been preserved to commemorate those who fought in the war.

 Find Cheap Hotels for Any Destination in Vietnam